gammapy/gammapy/docs/scripts/index.rst

 Flux points
 -----------
-For spectral analysis where we aim to calculate flux points in a range of energies, we may declare the parameters needed in the `flux` section.
+For spectral analysis where we aim to calculate flux points in a range of energies, we may declare the parameters needed in the `flux-points` section.

 .. gp-howto-hli:: flux